Reading at Home

 At-Home Reading Expectations

-An “At Home Reading Log” can be found in your child’s DRAGON binder.
-You should fill this log out for your child each time he/she reads outside of school.
-It MUST stay in the DRAGON binder.
-I will be collecting the reading logs every other week.
+Depending on your child's reading needs, an “At Home Reading Log” may be sent home during the school year with your child.
+It should be completely filled out each time your child reads outside of school.
+Please keep it in your child's DRAGON binder to prevent it from being misplaced.
+I will be collecting these reading logs every other week.
 (However, I will be sporadically checking them several times throughout the week, so please make sure the reading log is not removed from the DRAGON binder.)
-Again, I expect 4th and 5th graders to read a minimum of 20 minutes 5 days a week at home.
+Again, I expect 5th graders to read a minimum of 20 minutes 5 days a week at home.
 Whether it is 20 minutes before bed or 20 minutes traveling in a car, if a routine is established, it really does become a habit that most children look forward to each day.
 Good reading habits don’t usually come quickly for children.
 They need you to help establish this critical piece to their literacy education.

 Thank you for your support!